mbekkomo/termux-kot/README.md

 # termux-kot
-Private bot for Termux server, catches messages like a cat
+Private bot for Termux server, catches messages like a cat.